Local Wally's BEST Napa Valley Wineries on Highway 29 | FREE Coupons | Napa Tourist Guide

 The story of Inglenook could make a great Hollywood movie.
 One of Napa's first wineries and arguably the first to make really great wines, the story turned tragic when they sold out to a huge corporation who turned them into a jug wine producer.
 But like any good story there's the happy ending when filmmaker Francis Ford Coppola buys the winery and returns it to its former glory.
 And yes, the wines are good, very, very good.

 One of Napa's most beautiful wineries, every visitor should stop in to tour the grounds and estate.
-One of Napa's best kept secrets is their bistro, a perfect lunch spot for some cheese, meats, and a nice bottle.
+Simply stunning architecture, it's easy to spend the entire afternoon here.

 Domaine Chandon Napa